This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The original coffee bike stands near the counter as an espresso bar and there is a micro-roastery where Cocoa Cinnamon will roast its own beans under the name 4th Dimension Coffee, sourcing them only from importers who buy direct from growers.

-Signature drinks are created based upon stories in history and flavour characters that make them up.
+Signature drinks are created based upon stories in history and flavor characters that make them up.

 I highly recommend the La Frida, a nod to the prominent Mexican artist, Frida Kahlo.

-This latte brings together elements of spice, mole (homemade chocolate sauce) and topped with rose petals.
+This latte brings together elements of spice, and mole (homemade chocolate sauce), and is topped with rose petals.

 Smooth and with a hint of rich chocolate, this latte was unlike anything I’d ever tasted.
 I’m ready to return for another.